shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-2-entra-connect-attacks/README.md

     ```powershell
     Import-Module ADSync
     Start-ADSyncSyncCycle -PolicyType Initial
-    Get-ADSyncRunStatus # wait for it to finish (should return empty result)
+    Get-ADSyncConnectorRunStatus # wait for it to finish (should return empty result)
     ```
 3. Now you can logout / stop the VMs